judka-uriel/uriel-book/uriel_en.md

 the degrading treatment of women, how far the Orthodoxes had strayed from G‑d.
-With revulsion I recalled moments of inhuman treatment of women by the Orthodoxes, for example, when matrons chased girls about, periodically tugging their skirts down — at the end of the prayer <!-- for *hallel* --> they would herd a group of girls into the hall, then drive them out en masse like a flock of sheep.
+With revulsion I recalled moments of inhuman treatment of women by the Orthodoxes, for example, when matrons chased girls about, periodically tugging their skirts down — at the end of the prayer <!-- for *Hallel* --> they would herd a group of girls into the hall, then drive them out en masse like a flock of sheep.